orion-project/rezonator2/help/hyper-gauss.md

 # Calculation of Hyper-Gaussian Beams

-Algorithm for calculation of hyper-Gaussian beams is applied to analyze single-pass systems (SP) when divergence parameter ($M^2$) of input beam is set to a value greater than one.
+Algorithm for calculation of hyper-Gaussian beams is applied to analyze single-pass systems (SP) when divergence parameter ($M^2$) of the input beam set to a value greater than one.

 ## Hyper-Gaussian beam